Who can think of Paris without thinking of the most iconic church in Paris – Notre Dame Cathedral?

 The chapel is built in a high Gothic style – making it feel high and sweeping!
 It is truly one of the finest religious buildings you will ever visit – a church in Paris no one can miss.

 4. Montmartre Basilica in Paris

 35 Rue du Chevalier de la Barre, 75018 Paris, France

 The Basilica of Sacré-Cœur is unique amongst the churches in Paris because it is the only true Basilica.
-Second only to Notre-Dame in popularity, Sacré-Cœur is an icon in its own right, perched hilltop in Paris’s famous arts district: Montmartre.
+Second only to Notre-Dame in popularity, Sacre Coeur Basilica is an icon in its own right, perched at the highest point in Paris’s famous arts district: Montmartre.

-One of the best things to do in the Basilica of Sacré-Cœur is to climb the towers for the most incredible view of Paris imaginable!
+One of the best things to do in the Sacré-Cœur Basilica is to climb the bell tower for the most incredible view of Paris imaginable!

 The Basilica was begun after France lost the war between France and Germany that began in 1870.
 Many people believed that the loss was due to spiritual poverty in the country, and leaders vowed to build a new Basilica to bring spiritual fervor back to France.

 The all-white Basilica was not completed until 1919, also making it one of the newest churches in Paris.
 It is built in the Roman-Byzantine style.
 Inside the Basilica in the apse is a stunning mosaic, Christ in Majesty, one of the largest mosaics in the world.
 You can also visit the crypt at Montmartre if you are brave!

 Place de la Madeleine, 75008 Paris, France